needle-mirror/com.unity.2d.aseprite/Documentation~/ImporterFeatures.md

     </tr>
     <tr>
       <td rowspan="1"><strong>Export Animation Assets</strong></td>
-      <td colspan="2">The Animator Controller and the Animation Clips are generated as Read Only assets.
+      <td colspan="2">The Animator Controller and the Animation Clips are generated as Read-Only assets.
 This option can be used to export editable versions of these assets.</td>
     </tr>
   </tbody>
 </table>